• Skip to primary navigation

 3. For black-eyed peas sprouts and Kala Chana sprouts, pressure cook 4 minutes.

-Since, I used a combination of lentils & beans for this recipe, I have pressure cooked for 4 minutes.
+I used a combination of lentils & beans for this recipe, and pressure cooked for 4 minutes.

 Nutrition